-Similar to most other proposals in this article, the AHCA would replace the individual mandate with a continuous coverage provision.85 If people went more than 63 days without insurance, they would have to pay 30 percent higher premiums for 12 months upon obtaining health insurance.
-Liberals and conservatives alike argue
+Similar to most other proposals in this article, the AHCA would replace the individual mandate with a continuous coverage provision.
+If people went more than 63 days without insurance, they would have to pay 30 percent higher premiums for 12 months upon obtaining health insurance.
+Liberals and conservatives alike argue that the 30 percent premium increase "penalty" will not create enough of an incentive for people to maintain coverage and will cause significant disruption to the market beginning immediately.
+The Congressional Budget Office's (CBO) evaluation of the AHCA supports this assessment; because the penalty is not very severe, younger, healthier individuals would be discouraged from purchasing health insurance, negatively impacting the overall risk pool.

 The AHCA would create a "Patient and State Stability Fund," which would provide federal funds for states to use for a variety of purposes, aimed at giving states more discretion in how their health care systems operate as well as ensuring the stability of the market.
 For the years 2018, 2019, and, as the result of an amendment, 2020, the federal government would provide \$15 billion to be divided among the states, and \$10 billion for each subsequent year through 2026.
-How much each state receives will be based primarily on its relative medical loss ratios.88 States would be able to use the funds for the following purposes:
+How much each state receives will be based primarily on its relative medical loss ratios.
+States would be able to use the funds for the following purposes:

-- High-risk pools - Reinsurance to stabilize individual markets - Reducing insurance costs for people with a lot of health expenses - Promoting individual and small business pooling - Promoting preventive health services: dental, vision, mental health, and substance abuse - To pay providers directly - Helping to reduce patients' out-of-pocket costs (presumably as a replacement for the elimination of cost-sharing reductions) - Creating an "invisible risk sharing program," which would provide \$15 billion between 2018 and 2026 to assist participating insurers in covering the costliest medical conditions (this measure was added in an April 6 amendment to the AHCA)89
+- High-risk pools - Reinsurance to stabilize individual markets - Reducing insurance costs for people with a lot of health expenses - Promoting individual and small business pooling - Promoting preventive health services: dental, vision, mental health, and substance abuse - To pay providers directly - Helping to reduce patients' out-of-pocket costs (presumably as a replacement for the elimination of cost-sharing reductions) - Creating an "invisible risk sharing program," which would provide \$15 billion between 2018 and 2026 to assist participating insurers in covering the costliest medical conditions (this measure was added in an April 6 amendment to the AHCA)

 The CBO predicts that states would use the majority of the Patient and State Stability Fund dollars "...to reimburse insurers for some of the costs of enrollees with claims above a threshold;" in other words, states would use these resources to fund high-risk pools for very sick consumers.
-90 While the available funds would be much greater than in either EPFA or A Better Way, they are also designed to finance a greater variety of functions delegated to the states and would likely still be inadequate to ensure coverage to just the high-risk population alone.
+While the available funds would be much greater than in either EPFA or A Better Way, they are also designed to finance a greater variety of functions delegated to the states and would likely still be inadequate to ensure coverage to just the high-risk population alone.